Organizational Culture and Workplace Maturity Need to Change

 Enterprise community programs have existed for decades, starting with in-person communities of practice.
 Digital community networks took off between 2008 – 2012 but started to lose attention with the rise of Slack, Teams, and chat features in business systems.
 Part of the challenge is the deluge of other channels.
 Employees are overwhelmed and cannot fix the problem individually because of network effects.

-Enterprise community networks (ESNs) play a vital role in helping individuals navigate an overwhelming amount of content; they are the virtual street system of our organization, helping employees navigate more easily between different information sources and find trusted experts and expertise.
+Enterprise social networks (ESNs) play a vital role in helping individuals navigate an overwhelming amount of content; they are the virtual street system of our organization, helping employees navigate more easily between different information sources and find trusted experts and expertise.

-Enterprise community programs can accelerate the knowledge supply chain while connecting employees, helping them feel seen, and giving them access to opportunities.
+Enterprise community and digital workplace programs can accelerate the knowledge supply chain while connecting employees, helping them feel seen, and giving them access to opportunities.
 It’s a shared value that benefits the organization, leaders, AND each employee.
 There’s a lot to love about community approaches – and we need them more than ever.

 Have questions?
 Interested in this work and how it could improve your organization’s culture and effectiveness?